 Cashews do actually have many important nutrients for lovebirds.
 They contain iron, magnesium, vitamin K, and vitamin B6, as well as protein and fiber.

-Can lovebirds eat oranges?
+Can lovebirds eat chia seeds?

 Can lovebirds eat sesame?

 Keep in mind that moderation will, of course, be key.
 Sesame seeds do have a fair amount of fat.
 This can eventually add up and result in weight gain and, ultimately, obesity.
+Our feathered friends are unfortunately pretty prone to getting fat!

 Can lovebirds eat almonds?